vigna/epserde-rs/README.md

 You can also implement manually the traits [`CopyType`](traits::CopyType), [`MaxSizeOf`](traits::MaxSizeOf), [`TypeHash`](traits::TypeHash), [`ReprHash`](traits::ReprHash),
 [`SerializeInner`](`ser::SerializeInner`), and [`DeserializeInner`](`deser::DeserializeInner`), but
-the process is error-prone, and you must fully aware of ε-serde's conventions.
+the process is error-prone, and you must be fully aware of ε-serde's conventions.
 The procedural macro [`TypeInfo`](`epserde_derive::TypeInfo`) can be used to generate automatically at least [`MaxSizeOf`](traits::MaxSizeOf), [`TypeHash`](traits::TypeHash), and [`ReprHash`](traits::ReprHash) automatically.